canonical/proxy-confdb-demo/README.md

 ```

-Check the logs and verify that the HTTP calls were indeed proxied:
+Check the proxy's logs and verify that the HTTP calls were indeed proxied:

 ```console
 $ docker logs -f squid-container